heidingaway/datapeople/standards/gcthesaurus/Systems.md

 relatedTerm:
   - "[[Infrastructures]]"
 scopeNote:
-  - An organized set of procedures doctrines ideas pri
+  - An organized set of procedures, doctrines, ideas, principles, or organizations usually intended to explain the arrangement or working of a whole.
 ---
 # Systems